FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        IFPORCHAN(I) = 1; for a channel hydraulic structure (shares discharge between two channel elements).

-       IFPORCHAN(I) = 2; for a floodplain to channel structure (shares dis- charge between a floodplain element {inflow} and channel structure {outflow})(see comment 7).
+       IFPORCHAN(I) = 2; for a floodplain to channel structure (shares discharge between a floodplain

+       element {inflow} and channel structure {outflow})(see comment 7).

        IFPORCHAN(I) = 3; for a channel to floodplain structure (shares discharge between a channel